PPNikolov/hello-world/README.md

 # hello-world
 MyFirstRepository

-Hi people!

-Here i am trying to learn this Github !
+Okay,I cloned this and now i will try to make a conflict 1 THen im going to merge it !